Hyperlotl/Hyperlotl/README.md

-hello!

-My name is Hyperlotl!
-I'm a coder and animator =)

-I'd say I'm proficient in basic scripting, scratch, and python(especially the transformers library)
+Hi there!
+My name is Hyperlotl and I'm an axolotl that codes AND animates.
+How cool is that!?!?

+I'm pretty profecient in python and GDscript(godot), and I have basic skills in scripting

 I like axolotls a lotl!

-🌱 I’m currently learning javascript and godot
+🌱 I’m currently learning javascript and

 💞️ I’m looking to collaborate on anything really =)